hallencj/printer-layout/README.md

 # Printer Layout

-Printer Layout is a web application that helps businesses on printing images based on the sizes that they want.
+Printer Layout is a web application that helps user to print image based on the set configurations.

 # Feature